 Most of us don’t get enough of these healthy unsaturated fats.
 The traditional Greek diet gets up to 30 percent of its calories from monounsaturated fats, mostly from olive oil.

-- Trans Fats raises bad cholesterol and increases the risk of heart disease.
+- Trans Fats raise bad cholesterol and increase the risk of heart disease.
 Even worse they lower good cholesterol!
-The American Heart Association advises to limit trans fat daily consumption to less than 1%.
+The American Heart Association advises limiting trans fat daily consumption to less than 1%.

-Scientists have now established that trans fats found in many fast foods, bakery products, and margarines—increase the risk of cardiovascular disease through inflammatory processes.
+Scientists have now established that trans fats found in many fast foods, bakery products, and margarine—increase the risk of cardiovascular disease through inflammatory processes.

-- Saturated Fats according to old research raises blood cholesterol levels.
+- Saturated Fats according to old research raise blood cholesterol levels.
 High blood cholesterol is a risk factor for heart disease.
-Foods containing saturated fat include: Lard, pork, regular ground beef, bologna, hot dogs, sausage, bacon, full-fat cheese, ice cream, whole milk, sour cream, butter, palm oil, coconut oil, chicken and turkey skin.]
+Foods containing saturated fat include Lard, pork, regular ground beef, bologna, hot dogs, sausage, bacon, full-fat cheese, ice cream, whole milk, sour cream, butter, palm oil, coconut oil, chicken and turkey skin.]

 The Cholesterol Myth

 Cholesterol is a natural part of our body; we have between 1,000 and 2,000 milligrams of cholesterol in our body at any time depending on our body size.
 Three-quarters of it are produced by our body’s liver and one quarter comes from our diet and much of that is unable to be absorbed by our body.
 We have a sophisticated control system that controls the amount of cholesterol in the blood by controlling internal production.
 When there is not enough cholesterol coming in – your body makes more.
 When there is too much coming in our body makes less.